-CFA635-TMF-KU has 5 GPIOs available on header "H1".
-These GPIOs can be accessed directly through "H1" or through the Crystalfontz SCAB (System Cooling Accessory Board) connected to "H1".
-The SCAB can be easily connected to the CFA635-TMF-KU by using either the Crystalfontz WREXTY15 or WREXTY19 cables.
-For more information on the SCAB, see Connection for Optional SCAB (Pg.
-17) below and the CFA-SCAB Expansion Module Data Sheet on our website.
+CFA635-TMF-KU has five GPIOs available on connector H1.
+These GPIOs can be accessed directly through H1 or through the Crystalfontz optional SCAB (System Cooling Accessory Board) when it is connected to H1.
+The SCAB can be easily connected to the CFA635-TMF-KU by using either the Crystalfontz WR-EXT-Y15 or WR-EXT-Y19 cables.
+For more information on the SCAB, see How to Connect the Optional Scab (Pg.
+26) below and the SCAB Data Sheet on our website.

-Figure 6.
-Five GPIO connections on header "H1"
+Figure 8.
+Five GPIO Connections on Module's Connector H1